 - a.
-We will not release any part of the Deposit unless: - all Parties have agreed to us doing so; or - ii. there is an undisputed Statutory Declaration claim; or - there is a Decision from an Adjudicator; or iii. - we are passed a court order which refers specifically to the Deposit and/or the Scheme Administrator and the amount of the Deposit to be paid out; or - such release is permitted as a result of a failure by either Party to comply with our Dispute Resolution Service procedure. - b.
+We will not release any part of the Deposit unless: - all Parties have agreed to us doing so; or - ii. there is an undisputed Statutory Declaration claim; or - iii. there is a Decision from an Adjudicator; or - we are passed a court order which refers specifically to the Deposit and/or the iv.
+Scheme Administrator and the amount of the Deposit to be paid out; or - such release is permitted as a result of a failure by either Party to comply with our v.
+Dispute Resolution Service procedure. - b.
 We will not repay the Deposit within 28 Calendar Days of it being protected.
-If you want to start the Deposit Repayment process before this time, please contact us, either online or by calling the Customer Service Centre. - c.
-Landlords and Tenants must attempt to agree the fair distribution of the Deposit before entering the Dispute Resolution Service at the end of the Tenancy. - d.
-If one Party claims all or part of a Deposit, we will notify the other Party by e-mail - e.
-Repayments can be either: - wholly agreed (all Parties agree on who should receive the Deposit at end of the Tenancy and no disputed amount exists); - partially agreed (the Parties agree on the repayment of part only of the Deposit and a Dispute exists in relation to the balance); or - disputed (there is a Dispute as to how the entire Deposit should be repaid). - f.
-Any agreed repayment amounts will be repaid within 5 Calendar Days of notification to us of both Parties' agreement in accordance with these Terms and Conditions. - g.
-Repayment of all or part of the Deposit will be made either by: - direct BACS transfer to the Landlord's and/or Tenant(s)' accounts; - Sterling cheque; or - a combination of the two methods in accordance with the Parties' direction. - h.
-Cheques can be made payable to either the Landlord or Agent, the named Tenant(s) or a nominated third party, where authorised. - i.
-Direct SWIFT payments can also be made to overseas bank accounts for a fee of £25.89. - j.
-We will provide confirmation of the amount of the repayment paid to each Party to: - the Landlord; and - all the Tenants. - k.
-Repayments will only be made on the satisfactory completion of additional checks, for example anti-money laundering. - I. Landlords can choose to store their bank details on the online system at point of repayment.
-If you choose to store your bank details they will be used for all future repayments to you unless you change them on the online service using Enhanced Authentication or by calling us on 0330 303 0033.
-If you choose to store your bank details with us you will not be prompted to enter your bank details each time you start or respond to a claim.
+If you want to start the Deposit Repayment process before this time, please contact us, either online or by calling the Customer Service Centre. - Landlords and Tenants must attempt to agree the fair distribution of the Deposit before entering the Dispute Resolution Service at the end of the Tenancy.

+d.
+If one Party claims all or part of a Deposit, we will notify the other Party by e-mail or post. e.
+Repayments can be either:

+- wholly agreed (all Parties agree on who should receive the Deposit at end of the Tenancy and no disputed amount exists); - ii. partially agreed (the Parties agree on the repayment of part only of the Deposit and a Dispute exists in relation to the balance); or - disputed (there is a Dispute as to how the entire Deposit should be repaid). iii f.
+Any agreed repayment amounts will be repaid within 5 Calendar Days of notification to us of both Parties' agreement in accordance with these Terms and Conditions.

+- g.
+Repayment of all or part of the Deposit will be made either by: direct BACS transfer to the Landlord's and/or Tenant(s)' accounts; - ii.
+Sterling cheque; or - a combination of the two methods in accordance with the Parties' direction. iii. - h.
+Cheques can be made payable to either the Landlord or Agent, the named Tenant(s) or a nominated third party, where authorised.

+Direct SWIFT payments can also be made to overseas bank accounts for a fee of £25.89.

+- We will provide confirmation of the amount of the repayment paid to each Party to:

+- the Landlord; and

+- ii all the Tenants.

+k.
+Repayments will only be made on the satisfactory completion of additional checks, for example anti-money laundering.
 15. Deposit Repayment - Requests

-- Either Party can start the repayment process by completing one of the following steps: - submitting a Deposit repayment request through an online account; - submitting a Deposit repayment request by telephone with the Customer Service Centre: or - submitting a Deposit Return Request Form (Tenants) or Deposit Repayment Request Form (Landlords) by post.
+- Either Party can start the repayment process by completing one of the following steps: submitting a Deposit repayment request through an online account; - ii. submitting a Deposit repayment request by telephone with the Customer Service Centre: or - submitting a Deposit Return Request Form (Tenants) or Deposit Repayment iii.
+Request Form (Landlords) by post.
 These Forms can be requested by calling the Customer Service Centre).